skariel/webalchemy/README.md

 ###Run an example

 We "translated" Meteor colors app to webalchemy.
 The app can be seen in action [here](https://vimeo.com/74150054) and the Meteor original [here](http://www.meteor.com/screencast).
-The source is in the examples directory, to run the following:
+The source is in the examples directory, it can be executed like this:

 ```python
 from webalchemy import server